top of page

 Plan to tackle grooming gangs

-On Tuesday, the Home Secretary unveiled £100m plan to tackle grooming gangs across the UK.
+On Tuesday, the Home Secretary announced a £100m plan to tackle grooming gangs across the UK.
 The investment will be used to crackdown on child sexual abuse, including tracking down vile grooming gang members, protecting victims and bringing offenders to justice.
 Perpetrators who thought they got away with horrific grooming gang offences will be held to account as closed cases are reopened.
+This is an issue I care about given I was an ex-Children's Services Manager in our city.

 Police forces in England and Wales will also have greater access to pioneering artificial intelligence (AI) technology to weed out and bring predators to justice more rapidly.
 To support this, the Tackling Organised Exploitation Programme, led by the National Police Chiefs’ Council (NPCC), will receive £9.3 million this year.